mangrovedao/mangrove-archive/README.md

 # Usage
 The following sections describe the most common use cases in this monorepo.
 For more details on how to use Yarn and Yarn workspaces, see the [Yarn 2 CLI documentation](https://yarnpkg.com/cli/install).

-⚠️ Be aware that when googling Yarn commands, it's often not clear whether the results pertain to Yarn 1 (aka 'Classic') or Yarn 2.
+⚠️&nbsp; Be aware that when googling Yarn commands, it's often not clear whether the results pertain to Yarn 1 (aka 'Classic') or Yarn 2.
 Currently (September 2021), most examples and much tool support is implicitly engineered towards Yarn 1.

 ## Update monorepo after clone, pull etc.